MicrosoftDocs/openapi-docs/OpenAPI/kiota/support.md

 - **Experimental**: Kiota provides some functionality for the language but is still in early stages.
 Some features might not work correctly or at all.

 Breaking changes to languages that are stable result in major version change for Kiota tooling.
 Code generation changes to a stable language aren't considered breaking when they rely on additions in the corresponding abstractions library.
 These changes only require updating the abstractions library to the latest minor/patch version under the same major version.

+### Support experience

+Languages can be implemented by different authors, which impacts the support experience users can expect:

+- **Microsoft**: The language has been implemented the Kiota team at Microsoft, users can expect support from the team as any regular product.
+- **Community**: The language has been implemented by the broader Kiota community, users can expect help from other community members but should not expect direct support from Microsoft.
+- **Abandoned**: The language is not maintained anymore by the community or Microsoft and will be removed in a future major release, users should start migrating off generated client for the language.

+### Getting support information for a language

 The current status of language support can be queried by using the following command.